pranavrao87/Classification-Models/README.md

 # Binary and Multiclass Classification using Convolutional Neural Network (CNN)
-This repository contains a simple Convolutional Neural Network (CNN) designed to differentiate between organic and recyclable waste items.
-The CNN model is trained on a labeled dataset of waste images and is capable of classifying new waste items into one of these two categories.
-As of now it is roughly 85% accurate
+This repository contains multiple Convolutional Neural Network (CNN) trained on different datasets from waste to pneumonia.

 ## Dataset
 The dataset used for training and evaluating these CNNs consists of images of various items, divided into two or more classes.
 All of the datasets were taken off Kaggle.